kcdrez/swgoh_api/README.md

 Go to https://vkpnob5w55.execute-api.us-east-1.amazonaws.com/dev/gg/units (or /ships) Find the new unit
-Add to /gg/unit/units.js or /gg/unit/ships.js (make sure to update crew in /units.js) Add to abilityStats.js if applicable
+Add to /gg/unit/units.js or /gg/unit/ships.js (make sure to update `ship` to the ship id and `ship_slot` to the correct integer (usually 0 for single crewed ships) in /units.js)
+Add to abilityStats.js if applicable
 Add ship stats (find via swgoh.gg)